lmc2179/lmc2179.github.io/drafts/pdp.md

 ![residual diagnostic](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/3.png)

-This is
+This is an indication that one of our modeling assumptions was likely violated.

+If we want to stay in the world of linear models, we might do a few different things:

+- We might expand our model to consider nonlinear and interaction terms, to try and account for the non-linear relationship.
+- We might do some transformation of the input or output variables, to see
-If we are working with linearity assumptions, this is where we stop - we include the above plot in our report, with an asterisk that the relationship isn't exactly linear but we have a linear approximation to it
+- We might just hit the brakes and end our analysis - we include the above plot in our report, with an asterisk that the relationship isn't exactly linear but we have a linear approximation to it.

-We might expand our model to consider nonlinear and interaction terms, fair enough

-In the next section, we'll introduce a tool that lets us get past this and directly interpret our best-fitting model
+However, each of this is a a little annoying for different reason.

 # Option 3: Build a more complex model and use a partial dependence plot